• Skip to primary navigation

 How Do These Match Up to a Life Insurance Retirement Plan?

 LIRPs are generally used to fill in the gaps during years of economic downturn.
-Essentially, if you max out contributions to traditional investment accounts, you may pay extra funds into your cash value for tax-deferred investing growth.
+Essentially, if you max out contributions to traditional investment accounts, you may pay extra funds into your cash value savings account for tax-deferred investing growth.

 This means in years when the stock market takes a downturn, you can withdraw from an account that has not depreciated in value.
 LIRPs are generally used to supplement existing retirement investment plans and should typically not be your only investment method.